luvnft/bitcoinr/_pages/about.md

   </p>

 {% include gallery caption="Bern Bitcoin Runs Samples" %}

+Once a run is completed and accepted it is added to the [Bitcoin Runs Chain ₿ 🏃‍♂️ 🔗](/chain) and the location is closed.

 ## Mission 🎯

 - Spread awareness about **Bitcoin** and **Running** benefits by drawing bitcoins on maps around world.